An overview of triple bottom line sustainability in the City of St. Louis

 City of St. Louis Sustainability Plan and Mayor's Sustainability Action Agenda

-The first City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission in January 2013.
+The City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission in January 2013.
 In February 2013, Mayor Slay announced his Mayor's Sustainability Action Agenda of 29 priority initiatives for Sustainability Plan implementation by 2018.
-There have been three community-wide Mayor's Sustainability Summits since 2011.
-(View the program for Summit III :: implement).
+There have been 3 community-wide Mayor's Sustainability Summits since 2011 (view the program for Summit III here).